So who’s Emmett?

 Fair question, since my name is Emily Dubinsky but my company’s name is Emily Emmett.

 No, Emmett isn’t my married name.
 But after years of listening to telemarketers stumble over my last name, there was no way I was going to give my company a name no one can pronounce on the first try.

 But I didn’t pull Emmett out of thin air.
 I’ll admit it, one reason I chose it is that it sounds nice with my first name.
 The alliteration is catchy, isn’t it?
 And that double E logo—so cute, amirite?

 That’s how I met John.
-At the time, he was an external consultant to the Gemological Institute of America (GIA), and I was a gemologist in GIA’s New York lab.
+When our paths first crossed, he was an external consultant to the Gemological Institute of America (GIA), and I was a gemologist in GIA’s New York lab.
 For a few years, John worked with a small group of gemologists from GIA’s New York, Carlsbad, and Bangkok labs.
 John hosted us at his home and laboratory once a month, teaching us about the physics and chemistry of corundum and collaborating with us on research into its causes of color.

 For whatever reason, John and I just clicked.
 Not only did we stay in touch after I left GIA to attend business school, we even wrote a book chapter together for Dick Hughes' updated edition of Ruby & Sapphire during my second year at Columbia.
 The chapter covers our research on corundum color and you can find it here.

 Our work involved quantitatively describing the causes of color in ruby and sapphire, a groundbreaking concept in gemology.
 To make it easily accessible, we condensed it and published it as the lead article in the Spring 2020 issue of Gems & Gemology.